What are the Deathly Hallows? If you have ever read any of the Harry Potter books OR watched the movies I don’t need to answer this question.

 - Cross Stitch Needle

-I’m going to be honest with you and admit there really isn’t a “pattern” for this project.
-I created the pattern myself on 16 count graph paper and free hand backstitched the smaller versions of the Deathly Hallows images.
-If you can’t recreate the pattern from my images, please contact me and I will be glad to email you a scan of my pattern.
-This project is really that easy to recreate.
+I have to be honest with you and admit there really wasn’t a “pattern” for this project when I first made it.
+Since it is so simple in design, I just created the pattern on graph paper and free-hand backstitched the smaller versions of the Deathly Hallows images.

-“Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory.”
+“Now to him who is able to do immeasurably more than all we ask or imagine, according to the power that is at work within us, to him be glory.”
 Ephesians 3:2o-21